Avis Budget Group (CAR)

 Although earnings are undoubtedly valuable for assessing company performance, we believe cash is king because you can’t use accounting profits to pay the bills.

-Taking a step back, we can see that Avis Budget Group’s margin expanded by 6.9 percentage points during that time.
-This is encouraging because it gives the company more optionality.
+Taking a step back, we can see that Avis Budget Group’s margin dropped by 34.7 percentage points during that time.
+This along with its unexciting margin put the company in a tough spot, and shareholders are likely hoping it can reverse course.
+If the trend continues, it could signal it’s becoming a more capital-intensive business.

 10. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, Avis Budget Group’s ROIC averaged 4.6 percentage point decreases each year.
+Over the last few years, Avis Budget Group’s ROIC has unfortunately decreased significantly.
 We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.

 11. Balance Sheet Risk